 Whether you’re a new baker or an experienced one, you all need some essential gear to stir up your favorite recipes.
-See what baking essentials our Test Kitchen and editors love to use whether they’re making a simple one-bowl recipe or tackling an all-day bake.
+See what baking supplies our Test Kitchen and editors love to use whether they’re making one-bowl baking recipes or tackling all-day baking projects.

 KitchenAid Stand Mixer

 As much as we love our KitchenAid mixers, not every bake requires such heavy equipment.
-If you need to make some whipped cream fast or want to make a simple cream pie, a good hand mixer will do the trick.
-We recommend this Oster mixer ($39)—winner of our Best Loved Brand award.
+If you need to make whipped cream fast or want to make a simple cream pie, a good hand mixer will do the trick.
+We recommend this Oster mixer ($39)—winner of our Best Loved Brand award for best hand mixer.

 Pyrex Liquid Measuring Cups

 Having dedicated liquid measuring cups in the kitchen is a must.
 The Taste of Home Test Kitchen relies on Pyrex measuring cups for their liquid measures.
-We recommend having a smaller measuring cup, like this one cup version ($5), for small measures, and a larger measuring cup for bigger quantities.
-This eight-cup version ($19) is especially handy; it’s large enough to mix up small-batch bakes.
+We recommend having a smaller measuring cup, like this Pyrex one-cup measuring cup ($5), for small measures, and a larger measuring cup for bigger quantities.
+This Pyrex eight-cup measuring cup ($19) is especially handy; it’s large enough to mix up small-batch bakes.

 Don’t eyeball small measurements in baking.
 Instead, turn to a good set of measuring spoons to get the right amount of baking powder, vanilla and other ingredients in your recipes.
 Our editors recommend these magnetized spoons ($16).
 They stick together in your drawer, plus the different spoon shapes mean you can dip into any size jar.